Findomain/Findomain/README.md

 ![Findomain](images/findomain.png)

+// START HERE NEXT TIME YOU'RE EDITING

 The complete solution for domain recognition.
-Supports screenshoting, port scan, HTTP check, data import from other tools, subdomain monitoring, alerts via Discord, Slack and Telegram, multiple API Keys for sources and much more.
+Supports screenshotting, port scanning, importing data from other tools, subdomain monitoring, and more.
+Be alerted on your findings through services such as Discord, Slack, and Telegram.
+Multiple API Keys for sources and much more.

 ## Chat with us